FIXTradingCommunity/xml-diff-merge/README.md

 ### XML Patch Operations
 These utilities make use of a difference format conformant to standard "An Extensible Markup Language (XML) Patch Operations Framework Utilizing XML Path Language (XPath) Selectors", [IETF RFC 5261](https://tools.ietf.org/html/rfc5261).
 Another benefit of these utilities, aside from editing Orchestra files, is that they can be used for HTTP PATCH operations with XML payloads.

-The path format has no way to show moves.
+The patch format has no way to show moves.
 If element order is considered, then a move will be displayed as an add and remove.

 ## Difference